EKarton/On-Transit-App/Backend/Data Ingestor Service/README.md

-# On Transit App - Data Aggregation Service
+# On Transit App - Data Ingestion Service

 ### Description
 This application is used to discover transit feeds, download, parse, and aggregate large GTFS data into a database.
 It utilizes Apache Spark to process the data efficiently.
 It also uses transitfeeds.com to discover transit feeds.